top of page

 * not yet documented within RSPP

-Texas leafcutter bees emerge in spring in southern New York and remain visible in our general area through September.
+Texas leafcutters emerge in spring in southern New York and remain visible in our general area through September.
 These bees are known pollinators of cranberries and rhododendrons.
 They are also unusually broad generalists that feed on more than 80 species of plants.
 In our general region, Texas leafcutters are frequently found foraging on milkweeds, clover, thistles and other aster-family members.
 The bee shown here was feeding on purple salvia.

 A Texas leafcutter bee (female)